 Pub: November 5 2020

-This manifests itself in a variety of ways in the office - decreased productivity, lack of interest in collaboration, an attitude of doing the bare minimum, and then clocking out - which can have a significant financial impact.
+This manifests itself in a variety of ways in the office - decreased productivity, lack of interest in collaboration, an attitude of doing the bare minimum, and then clocking out, causing employees to leave eventually - which can have a significant financial impact.
 In fact, Gallup states that the cost of disengaged employees ranges from an estimated $450 to $550 billion annually nationwide.

 Disengaged employees, defined by Gallup as “unhappy and unproductive at work and liable to spread negativity to coworkers” don’t just bring negative attitudes to the workplace.
 They’re more likely to call in sick, be late to work, miss deadlines, and not meet their performance goals.
 This can severely hinder the productivity of your top performers who are actively engaged and working to drive the organization forward.

-There are a number of reasons why employees might be disengaged, ranging from ineffective or weak management, lack of a clear direction, no recognition for accomplishments, and limited growth opportunities.
+There are a number of reasons why employees might experience disengagement, ranging from ineffective or weak management, lack of a clear direction, no recognition for accomplishments, and limited growth opportunities.

 We typically view the cost of disengaged employees through three lenses.
-Let’s break these down a little bit further and see how they’re interconnected:
+Let’s break these disengagement lenses down a little bit further and see how they’re interconnected:

 Lost productivity is an obvious cost of disengaged employees.
-Imagine one of your team members is doing the bare minimum during the day to stay off your boss’s radar, browsing job boards or social media, or missing deadlines, forcing the rest of the team to pick up the slack.
+Imagine one of your team members is doing the bare minimum during the day to stay off your boss’s radar, browsing job boards or social media, or missing deadlines, forcing the rest of their team members to pick up the slack.

 Lost productivity can also appear through negative attitudes, especially towards clients or colleagues.
 Think of how an engaged team member acts in a meeting versus a disengaged one.
 Your engaged team member is probably asking questions and collaborating with others, while the disengaged employee is gruffly participating when prompted.
-These differences in demeanor also factor in lost productivity.
-We’re not saying that every employee has to come into work every day with a huge smile on their face while singing a cheery song, but attitudes - positive or negative - rub off on people, so it helps to have an air of positivity and motivation around the office.
+These differences in demeanor also factor in lost productivity and low engagement.
+We’re not saying that every employee has to come into work every day with a huge smile on their face while singing a cheery song, but attitudes - positive or negative - rub off on people, so it helps to have an air of positivity and motivation around the office instead of disengagement vibes.

 Impact on Company Culture

 Lost productivity and high attrition rates can both negatively impact an organization’s culture by bringing down morale.
-Disengaged employees spread discontent, and it’s hard to re-engage them after they’ve completely checked out.
+Employees that are disengaged spread discontent, and it’s hard to re-engage them after they’ve completely checked out.
 Decreased productivity and higher attrition rates come together to affect the overall mood of the company, which might cause potential employees to think twice before joining the organization.

-If you discover that there is in fact an engagement problem at your organization - don’t fret!
+If you discover that there is in fact a disengagement problem at your organization - don’t fret!
 While it does require hard work to solve, it is solvable.
 Here are some suggestions to improve overall engagement:

-There is a direct correlation between highly engaged employees and teams and productivity levels.
+There is a direct correlation between productivity, teams and high levels of employee engagement.
 Successful and productive cultures are built through manager accountability, growth opportunities, and listening to your employees when they speak.
 Promoting engagement initiatives will always be a strong investment with a high ROI.